EN

 On 1 January 2016, new rules on restrictive covenants, or so-called “employment clauses,” came into force in Denmark, which reduce companies’ ability to use non-competition and non-solicitation clauses.
 The new rules only apply to clauses concluded from 1 January 2016, while clauses concluded before the turn of the year are still valid.

-The new rules apply to all clauses concluded from 1 January 2016, while clauses concluded before the turn of the year are subject to the previous rules – also even though the employment begins after the turn of the year.
+The new rules apply to all clauses concluded after 1 January 2016, while clauses concluded before the turn of the year are subject to the previous rules—even though the employment begins after the turn of the year.

 From 1 January 2016, restrictive covenants must comply with the following rules to be enforceable.